 Are you keeping your company’s data secure or possibly putting it at risk?

-Standard security practices for industry professionals and company devices include:
+Standard security practices for commercial insurance software and company devices include:

-- Ensuring all company software is up to date
+- Ensuring all insurance technology solutions are up to date.

 By maintaining up to date software for your operating system and programs, you are keeping your computer protected against operating system threats and 3rd party software vulnerabilities.
 It is also essential that your preferred browser remain up to date as well.
 Commonly used web browsers have the option to enable automatic security updates that will allow more secure browsing without having to remember to run a manual update.